lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 # NeoVim Setup Requires
 bun i tree-sitter-cli -g

-# Install my personal preferences
+# Install my personal preferences (apply all presets)
 bun i starship-butler -g
-butler cfsys -f
+butler preset -a
-# Or you don't want to override your existing configs:
+# Or you want to override your existing configs:
+butler preset -af
+# Or you want to install a specific preset:
-butler cfsys
+butler preset -i <preset_id_pattern>
 ```

 ### Install Software Preferred